 In time the Conditional Outputs will provide a robust baseline of the performance of the MRN.
-To date the analysis of the baseline performance of the MRN has been based on a qualitative review of the Partner evidence base, which is summarised in Chapter 6.

-6. Baseline Assessment of the MRN
+6. Baseline Assessment of the Major Road Network

-During the development of the Major Roads Report, Partners provided feedback on the ranking of Conditional Output areas, reflecting their view on the importance of these to the economic function of roads, both now and in the future:
+During the development of the Major Roads Report, Partners provided feedback on the ranking of Conditional Output areas, reflecting their view on the importance of these to the economic function of roads, both now and in the future.